-- 8.1 General investment principles require that issues of liquidity and marketability be considered in making any investment decision.
-Current employer and employee contributions are expected to broadly match or exceed pension income.
-Thus it is not expected that there will be any need to realise investments in the near future other than to seek higher returns. - 8.2 The vast majority of the Pension Fund's assets are readily marketable.
+- 7.1 General investment principles require that issues of liquidity and marketability be considered in making any investment decision.
+The Fund is currently paying out more than it receives in contributions meaning the assets need to cover any shortfall.
+Where possible assets are held in income producing investments.
+This helps increase cash available to meet outgoings.
+Also the majority of assets are invested in funds with good liquidity which can be used to meet any outstanding cashflow requirements. - 7.2 The vast majority of the Fund's assets are readily marketable.
 However some investments, such as property and private equity, are less easy to realise in a timely manner.
-This relative illiquidity is not considered to have any significant adverse consequences for the fund. - 8.3 The Council would inform the appointed external fund managers of any projected need to withdraw funds in order to enable the fund managers to plan an orderly realisation of assets if this proves necessary.
+This relative illiquidity is not considered to have any significant adverse consequences for the fund. - 7.3 The County Council would inform the investment manager(s) of any projected need to withdraw funds in order to enable the investment manager(s) to plan an orderly realisation of assets if this proves necessary.